-OCED 070

-Occupational Soft Skills
+OCED 070 Occupational Soft Skills

-Course Advisory: SCC minimum English and Math requirements.
+Course Advisory: Minimum SCC math and English requirements.
 Covers the critical tools to help occupational students develop the employability or soft skills needed for a smooth transition to the work force based on the Secretary's Commission on Achieving Necessary Skills (SCANS).
 Topics include practical elements required to meet employer expectations, create cooperative co-worker interactions and development of positive personal characteristics.
 This is not a work experience course.
 Three hours lecture.
-(8-week course)